Welcome fellow traveler my name is Becca Levie. Here's is part of my story.

 life and the life of all our fellow travelers.
 I am a Leap Faciliator and yet my very favorite title

-besides wife and mom, is the title of ‘Crap’ Alchemist.
+besides that of wife and mom, is the title of ‘Crap’ Alchemist.

 What is Alchemy?

 Alchemy: -a power or process that changes, transforms or transmutes something of little or no